-Sight Words are also called High Frequency Words.
+Sight word sentences consist of sight words, which are also called High Frequency Words.

 The word FROM is not.